-- @Nullable: Unannotated types are regarded as possibly-null, or nullable.
-This default is backward-compatible with Java, which permits any reference to be null.
-You can activate this default by writing a @DefaultQualifier("checkers.nullness.quals.Nullable") annotation on a class or method declaration.
-If you write no @DefaultQualifier annotation, then the checker currently uses this default. - @NonNull: Unannotated types are treated as non-null.
-You can activate this default via the @DefaultQualifier("checkers.nullness.quals.NonNull") annotation. - Non-null except locals (NNEL): Unannotated types are treated @NonNull, except that the unannotated raw type of a local variable is treated as @Nullable.
-(Any generic arguments to local variable still default to @NonNull.)
-You can a activate @DefaultQualifier(value="checkers.nullness.quals.NonNull", the locations={DefaultLocation.ALL_EXCEPT_LOCALS}) annotation.
+@DefaultQualifier("checkers.nullness.quals.Nullable") annotation on a class or method declaration.
+If you write no @DefaultQualifier annotation, then the checker currently uses this default.

+- @NonNull: Unannotated types are treated as non-null.
+You can activate this default via the @DefaultQualifier("checkers.nullness.quals.NonNull") annotation. - (NNEL): except locals Unannotated types are treated as @NonNull, except variable is treated as that the unannotated raw type of a local @Nullable.
+(Any generic arguments to a local variable still default to @NonNull.)
+You can activate @DefaultQualifier(value="checkers.nullness.quals.NonNull", this default the via locations={DefaultLocation.ALL\EXCEPT\LOCALS}) annotation.